-- Section in Purpose Guidance notes Data field names and WDKBA units/format Site Details: Manageability and Delineation To describe why the boundaries were placed where they are in the shapefile and to describe how the site is considered manageable.
+Section in Purpose Guidance notes Data field names and WDKBA units/format groups/local communities that hold customary rights at the site) Site Details: Manageability and Delineation To describe why the boundaries were placed where they are in the shapefile and to describe how the site is considered manageable.
 This section also records which KBAs are superseded by a new KBA (NOTE: agreements with the original KBA proposers is needed before this can be proposed) The aim of this section is to understand the thinking behind the delineation and manageability and to provide sufficient information that, should the site be challenged, it can be defended.
-Site_manageability_rationale (text; describe how the site is considered a manageable unit) Superseded sites (text; name what KBAs are being replaced by the new site here and why) Delineation_rationale (text; describe why the boundaries were placed where they are) Upload GIS files (Upload files) Site Details: Provide estimates of Protected areas should Coverage by Protected Area Protected or Conserved areas coverage of the site by recognised protected areas and OECMs. be taken form Protected Planet and the World database of PAs.
-OECMs should be officially recognised and published in the OECM database (numeric range; selection from dropdown of 10% interval ranges) Coverage by PA calculated (numeric; add this if you have calculated it exactly) Coverage by OECMs (numeric range; selection from dropdown of 10% interval ranges) Coverage by OECMs calculated (numeric; add this if you have calculated it exactly) Site Details: Provide a summary of the List the main habitat Habitats description (text; List the Habitats and Land Use types of habitat and land use taking place at the site types at the site together with their approximate percentage coverage of the site.
+Site_manageability_rationale (text; describe how the site is considered a manageable unit) Superseded sites (text; name what KBAs are being replaced by the new site here and why - compulsory of a site is being superseded but not otherwise) Delineation_rationale (text; describe why the boundaries were placed where they are) Site Details: Protected or Conserved areas Provide estimates of coverage of the site by recognised protected areas and OECMs.
+Protected areas should be taken form Protected Planet and the World database of PAs.
+OECMs should be officially recognised and published in the OECM database Coverage by Protected Area (numeric range; selection from dropdown of 10% interval ranges) Coverage by PA calculated (numeric; add this if you have calculated it exactly) Coverage by OECMs (numeric range; selection from dropdown of 10% interval ranges) Coverage by OECMs calculated (numeric; add this if you have calculated it exactly) Site Details: Habitats and Land Use Provide a summary of the types of habitat and land use taking place at the site List the main habitat types at the site together with their approximate percentage coverage of the site.
 Also describe how the land at the site is currently managed and who manages it.
-IUCN habitat categories present at the site and approximate percentage coverage of the site) Land use at site (text; describe the current land use at the site and who manages it) Site Details: Pressures Capture the general threats affecting the site which may include additional threats to those affecting the trigger elements Think about the major threats affecting the integrity of the site and list them here.
+Habitats (list habitats present at site from pull down menu with approximate percentage at site) Habitats description (text; List the IUCN habitat categories present at the site and approximate percentage coverage of the site) Land use at site (text; describe the current land use at the site and who manages it) Site Details: Pressures Capture the general threats affecting the site which may include additional threats to those affecting the trigger elements Think about the major threats affecting the integrity of the site and list them here.
 Threats description (text; describe the main threats impacting the site as a whole) Site Details: Additional details Capture notes that may help the Reviewers better understand any responses to the fields relating to the site.
 Also give additional references if they exist that relate to the site as a whole.
 Add additional explanation about the site and clarify any issues which may not be easily addressed in the other fields about the site.
-Additional details (text) References (text)
+Additional details (text: provide here additional information to help reviewers assess the proposal for the site) References (text: Put references to reports, papers, url sites etc that support the proposal) Contributors (text: list the key people contributing to the proposal who should be acknowledged)

 Table B.2.
 Supporting information for assessment of trigger elements.
-Required fields are in bold, recommended fields are in italics.
+Required fields are in bold, recommended fields are in italics (fields in bold italics are required for some criteria but not all).